Snackels/WRO_Future-Engineer_Sunflower/README.md

 <br><br><br><br>

+# **Part 1: About our team**
+This team include 2 member.

+1st member is Mr.Vorawet Narkglom ,15 years old, who is grade 10 and study at Yothinburana School English Program.
+The main programmer and the mechanic of our team
+2nd member is Mr.Vichaiwat Koonsap ,15 years old, a grade 10 and currently studying at Yothinburana School in the Regular Program.
+The co-Programmer and the main mechanic of our team.

+We both had been participating a lot of competition in Thailand and in the International stage.

-# **Part 1: Design process**
+# **Part 2: Design process**

 ### The Robot

-Designing a robot is difficult sometime.
-We need to design for every part we want to use and make it small , lightweight, fast, and effective.
+Designing a robot is sometimes difficult.
+We need to design every part we intend to use, making it small, lightweight, fast, and effective.
+If it's too heavy, the robot will be slower.
+If it's too big, evading obstacles will be challenging.
+If it's ineffective, it won't be able to detect walls, obstacles, or walk properly.
+That's why we need to balance the robot, keeping it not too heavy, small, and fast to accomplish its mission.

-For this competition, There are rules about designing a robot, which contain a part that the vehicle must be a 4 wheeled vehicle with one driving axle and one steering actuator of any type.
-And the camera is highly recommended due to the mission.
+For this competition, there are rules regarding robot design, which include a requirement that the vehicle must be a four-wheeled vehicle with one driving axle and one steering actuator of any type.
+The use of a camera is highly recommended due to the mission's nature.

-And the rules also said
+Additionally, the rules also said that:

-The vehicle’s dimensions must not exceed 300x200 mm and 300 mm in height.
+The vehicle's dimensions must not exceed 300x200 mm, with a height limit of 300 mm.
 The weight of the vehicle must not exceed 1.5 kilograms.

 <br>

 ### Our robot components

-- **Driving motor** : Power functions L-motor made by LEGO.
+- **Driving motor** : Power functions Large-motor made by LEGO™.
 <image src="https://www.lego.com/cdn/cs/set/assets/blt3289051a0e80fa54/88003.jpg?fit=bounds&format=jpg&quality=80&width=1500&height=1500&dpr=1" width = "400">

-A fast and very easy to use motor.
-Among all the motor we chose this one because it is fast enough and it is easy to attach to the robot fame.
+A fast and incredibly user-friendly motor.
+Just a few minutes of soldering the wires, and we are ready to use it.
+Among all the motors, we chose this one because it is neither too fast nor too slow, and it is quite easy to attach to the robot frame.
+It can be adjusted for Lego and Arduino by soldering.
 <br><br>

 - **Steering Servo** : GEEKSERVO-270  a 180 degree servo.
 <image src="https://thepihut.com/cdn/shop/products/geekservo-building-brick-180-rotation-block-servo-geekservo-104134-28717056917699_1000x.jpg?v=1646869335" width = "400">

-We chose this servo because it is easy to attach to  our robot fame and got the right degree we needed to use which is 180 degree.
+We chose this servo because it is pretty easy to attach to our robot frame and got the right degree we needed to use for steering which is 180 degree.
 <br><br>

 - **Servo** : GEEKSERVO building Brick Compatible 180 degree rotation servo.